synchealth/handbook/content/handbook/Time Off of all Kinds.md

 * 8 weeks paid for birth
 * 6 weeks paid for non-birth parent or adoption
 * The remainder of your FMLA term is unpaid but available for use up to one year.
+* paid leave works in conjuction with state paid leaves and our short-term disability coverage.
 * Any arrangements consistent with this policy can be made with their manager and approved by HR. (i.e. remote working, part time hours, etc.)

 Questions?
 Talk with your manager or the Talent Team and we will try to support your needs.

+## Lactation Support

+For up to one year after the child's birth, any associate who is breastfeeding will be provided reasonable break times to express breast milk.
+Breaks beyond standard breaks will be unpaid, and recorded on timesheets where appropriate.

 ## Extended Leave

 If you need an extended absence for treatment of an illness or the care of a loved one, please talk with your supervisor or Talent Team and we will try to support what you need.
-We comply with all State and Federal laws regarding
+We comply with all State and Federal laws regarding leave.

 ## Jury Duty